ios1ph/BitMono/CONTRIBUTING.md

   - For issues and/or bug fixes, use `issue/name-of-issue-or-bug`.
 - Push your changes on this branch.
   - Make sure you are following the coding style guidelines as described in this document below.
-- Open a [Pull Request](https://github.com/sunnamed434/BitMono/pulls), setting the `main` branch as a base branch to merge into.
+- Open a [Pull Request](https://github.com/sunnamed434/ObscuraX/pulls), setting the `main` branch as a base branch to merge into.
 - Wait for your pull request to be reviewed and accepted.
   - Pull requests into `main` will only be accepted if all unit tests succeed and follow the guidelines as described in this document.

 ## C# Coding Style

-The general idea behind the coding style that is adopted in the BitMono project follows a few key points:
+The general idea behind the coding style that is adopted in the ObscuraX project follows a few key points:

 - Do not to be afraid to be verbose.
 - Separate different parts of the code from each other wherever possible.